Tuesday, October 31, 2017

 Visual flair

-The atmospheric cinematography, evocative make-up and expressive costumes in the revealing denouement, during the performance of Swan Lake, are reminiscent of the cinematic magic in The Red Shoes (still the most beautiful dance film ever).
-Most of the other scenes are filmed in a more sober and realistic cinéma vérité style, which contributes to the credibility of the story, but sometimes at the expense of the magic in this contemporary fable.
-Yet, even in those scenes, Black Swan is visually interesting enough for this unique and surprisingly thrilling adaptation of Tchaikovsky's timeless fairy tale.
+Most of the other scenes in Black Swan are shot in a more sober and realistic cinéma vérité style, which contributes to the credibility of the contemporary setting, but sometimes at the expense of the enchantment in this fable.
+Yet, even in those scenes, Black Swan is visually interesting enough in its unique and surprisingly thrilling retelling of Tchaikovsky's timeless fairy tale.

 Black Swan - USA - 2010.